kartik2014/CarCatalog/README.md

 npm start
 ```

-#Note: If you face any issues installing the node_modules, try follwing command from the directory you are running npm install from
+#Note: If you face any issues installing the node_modules, try following command from the directory you are running npm install from.
 ```
 npm config set unsafe-perm=true
 ```